kartoza/rir-dashboard/documentation/docs/tutorial/administrator_tutorial.md

 #### Spreadsheet Uploader

 👨‍🏫 Spreadsheet uploader is used for upload data of an indicator using one file.
-It is using _Value Manager Form_ without input value one by one.
+It is using *Value Manager Form* without input value one by one.

-We are going to use TrainingData/IngestorData/sa-population.xls.
+We are going to use ``TrainingData/IngestorData/sa-population.xls``.

 👨‍🏫 For this example, we are going to use **population** indicator.
 Before starts, we need to create the indicator first.
-(Check _Adding a New Indicator_ section)
+(Check *Adding a New Indicator* section)

 🧑‍🏫 Go to **Indicator Management** and scroll to the indicator that you would like to add data to.
 On the right-hand side of the indicator's name, there will be a small **Settings** symbol.
 Click on **Settings** for the desired indicator and then click on **Value Manager Form**.

-👨‍🏫 Click _Use File to Refill Form_ and the popup will show.
+👨‍🏫 Click *Use File to Refill Form* and the popup will show.
 After that select other inputs.
-> 📒 **Note:** Always select administrative code to _Choose area code column._
+> 📒 **Note:** Always select administrative code to *Choose area code column.*

-🧑‍🏫 After everything selected, click _import_, and the form will be autofilled.
+🧑‍🏫 After everything selected, click *import*, and the form will be autofilled.
 > 📒 **Note:** If it is still empty, check the administrative code that you have on spreadsheet and the forms.
 > Always use administrative code on the speadsheet value.
 On the form, the code is in brackets.